The Power of Social Connections at Work

 Enhanced Job Satisfaction & Happiness

-Emotional connections at work create a support system that makes it a more fulfilling environment to be in.
+Emotional ties at work create a support system that makes it a more fulfilling environment to be in.
 When employees feel a sense of belonging and relationship with colleagues, they are more likely to enjoy their work, feel satisfied in their role, and be invested in the organization’s mission.

 Increased Productivity & Engagement